 The HardChargers have always been ‘out-of-towners’, both a part of that scene and single-mindedly outside it so they simply got on with forging their own path.
-That path has led to an annual itinerary of 80–90 gigs a year the length and breadth of Ireland since 2012, with routine repeat bookings and four self-released singles and EPs prior to the nationally released debut album Scarecrow in Autumn 2017.
-They have been repeat guests at numerous Irish festivals including Monaghan’s Harvest Time Blues Festival, the Open House Festival, based in Bangor/Belfast , Wicklow’s Knockanstockan Festival, and opening for cross genre artists such as The Waterboys, Alabama 3 and Hayseed Dixie at shows in some of Northern Ireland’s biggest venues along the way.
+That path has led to an annual itinerary of 80–90 gigs a year the length and breadth of Ireland since 2012, with routine repeat bookings and four self-released singles and EPs prior to the nationally released debut album Scarecrow in October 2017.
+They have been repeat guests at numerous Irish festivals including Monaghan’s Harvest Time Blues Festival, Wicklow’s Knockanstockan Festival, and the Hilden Brewery Festival, Lisburn, opening for ‘popular’ artists such as the Waterboys and Alabama 3 at shows in some of Northern Ireland’s biggest venues along the way.

-Eschewing the standard covers, The HardChargers are a trio steeped in inspiration from the greats of the pre-electric blues – Blind Willie McTell, Mississippi Fred McDowell, Bukka White and Willie Brown, to the pioneers of electric blues such as Lightnin Hopkins, Howlin’ Wolf and Frankie Lee Simms.
-Their live set is an electrifying reimagining of all of the above, delivered with a hitherto unknown power, with a musical language exquisitely refined from all of Blues/Roots and Rock history since.
+Eschewing the standard covers, the HardChargers are an electric power trio steeped in inspiration from the greats of the pre-electric blues – Blind Willie McTell, Blind Willie Johnson, Bukka White and Willie Brown, et al. to the progenitors of electric blues such as Lightnin Hopkins, Howlin’ Wolf and Frankie Lee Simms.
+Their live set is an electrifying reimagining of all of the above, combined with the lyricism of Chris Todd’s real-world blues and a musical language exquisitely refined from all of Blues/Roots and Rock history since.

-Comparable to The Who for their free-wheeling, telepathic interplay and high-energy live performances, each member – Richard, Dave and Chris – are crucial to The HardChargers’ sound.
 While festival stages provide the band with opportunities to play all-original sets, catching one of the band’s two-hour plus barroom gigs will typically feature two-thirds original material and one third covers.
-As if to underline their commitment to a huge breadth of Roots music styles, many of the covers are twangy up tempo instrumentals by the likes of Lonnie Mack, Dick Dale and Roy Buchanan, allowing the band to take audiences on a journey from Mississippi Juke Joints to Chicago Taverns to Texas Roadhouses and more within the space of a performance.
+As if to underline their commitment to a huge breadth of Roots music styles, many of the covers are twangy uptempo instrumentals by the likes of Lonnie Mack, Dick Dale and Roy Buchanan, allowing the band to take audiences on a journey from Mississippi Juke Joints to Chicago Taverns to Texas Roadhouses and more within the space of a performance.

-With Scarecrow’s national UK release, The HardChargers are focused now on getting the word out beyond Ireland and taking their hugely distinctive, exhilarating brand of the blues on the road in Europe and beyond.
+With Scarecrow’s national UK release, Lonesome Chris Todd is now focused on getting the word out about the HardChargers beyond Ireland and taking their hugely distinctive, exhilarating brand of the blues on the road in Britain and Europe.